 - A person who is forced to relocate to another location for work

 If a tenant or resident would suffer excessive hardship by continuing with a tenancy, they can apply to the tribunal to end the agreement.

-A lessor/agent can also apply to the tribunal to end the tenancy if they would suffer excessive hardship by allowing the tenancy to continue.
+A property manager/owner can also apply to the tribunal to end the tenancy if they would suffer excessive hardship by allowing the tenancy to continue.

 An application to end a tenancy by excessive hardship is an urgent application and it does not need to go through the RTA and can go straight to the tribunal.

-If the tribunal makes an order to end a tenancy it can also make additional orders such as an order for a tenant to pay compensation to the lessor/agent for lost rent or the costs of re-letting the property.
-It could also order the lessor/agent to compensate the tenant for the costs associated with moving, for example, when a fixed term agreement ends early.
+If the tribunal makes an order to end a tenancy it can also make additional orders such as an order for a tenant to pay compensation to the property manager/owner for lost rent or the costs of re-letting the property.
+It could also order the property manager/owner to compensate the tenant for the costs associated with moving, for example, when a fixed term agreement ends early.